 How long do I have before I need to file an auto insurance claim?

 You should file a claim with your car insurance provider as soon as possible after an accident.
-Consult with your insurance policy to see about file claim deadlines.
+Consult your insurance policy to see about claim filing requirements.

 Why the vehicle insurance claim process is important